By Donna Kemp Spangler

 DEQ’s Communications Office now faces the challenge of making the new brand part of every Utahn’s thought process.
 When you think DEQ, we want you to remember us as a trustworthy source of science-based environmental information important to each and every resident.

 Every time you turn on your tap water, you have trust that it is safe to drink.
 We want to give you the information as to why it is safe to drink.

 I welcome your input on DEQ’s new look.
 Comments and questions are encouraged.
-Feel free to email me at firstname.lastname@example.org or comment here on this blog.
+Feel free to contact our PIO at firstname.lastname@example.org with further questions.

 I am the Communications Director for DEQ and a former reporter for the Deseret News.